Sponsorship agreement holders: How to sponsor a refugee

 If you’re having technical issues

-If you’re having technical issues applying, contact us using the web form.
+If you’re having technical issues applying, contact us using the web form (opens in a new tab).

-• Upload screenshots from your account that show us
+• Upload screenshots from your account that show us both

-• the page where you’re having problems
+• the page and fields where you’re having problems, and

 Submit your application